facebookresearch/hydra/website/docs/upgrades/1.3_to_1.4/instantiate_resolution.md

 Call-site arguments are now a separate runtime overlay.
-They determine the arguments passed to the target, but they do not modify the input configuration or affect how its interpolations resolve.
+They determine the arguments passed to the target, but they do not modify the input configuration itself.
+Ordinary replacements do not affect how input interpolations resolve.
+A dictionary overriding a Structured Config node is the exception: Hydra updates a copy of that node, so its interpolations resolve against the updated values.

-They are also no longer coerced or validated against the corresponding field in an input Structured Config.
+Call-site arguments are not generally coerced or validated against the corresponding field in an input Structured Config.
+Dictionary overrides of Structured Config nodes are the exception, as described below.
 Primitive values, native `list`, `tuple`, and `dict` containers, and OmegaConf containers remain supported configuration inputs.
 They retain Hydra's normal instantiation and conversion where applicable.

+When a `dict` call-site argument overrides a parameter of the target being instantiated, it is handled according to the configured parameter value:

+- If the configured value is a Structured Config node, Hydra validates the merged dictionary against the schema.
+Fields that the dictionary does not name retain their configured values, and interpolations within the node can observe the merged values.
+- Otherwise, if the configured mapping contains `_target_`, Hydra merges the dictionary into that target config, preserving its target, instantiation settings, and arguments that the dictionary does not name. `_recursive_` controls whether the result is instantiated or passed through; it does not change this merge behavior.
+- Any other configured mapping is replaced entirely.

-A `dict` call-site argument no longer merges into the configured value.
-Hydra 1.3 merged the two, so the target received configured keys that the call-site argument did not name:
+The Structured Config behavior is an exception to replacement.
+Hydra 1.3 instead merged dictionaries into configured plain mappings, so the target received configured keys that the call-site argument did not name:

 ```python
 from hydra.utils import instantiate